 In today’s agricultural farming methods, cotton needs 5,280 gallons of water in order to produce 2.2 pounds of cotton this is equivalent to a single t-shirt and a pair of jeans.

-Hemp on the other hand, utilizes 80 gallons of water which mainly comes from rainwater to produce has shown that on average 2 pounds of fiber.
+Hemp on the other hand, utilizes 80 gallons of water which mainly comes from rainwater to produce an average of 2 pounds of fiber.

 Additionally, with severe climate effects and current various droughts throughout the United States, it’s really not a comfortable feeling knowing that in order to produce one tee shirt and a pair of jeans, 5,280 gallons of water is needed.
 Tell that to agricultural farmers in California currently facing the impacts of the drought.

 2. HEMP ENRICHES THE SOIL IT WAS GROWN ON.
 COTTON DOES NOT.

 Due to being a durable rotation crop, the entire hemp crop can be put to use, as the stalk is used as fiber, the leaves and hurds can be ploughed back into the soil as fertilizer.
 This helps to replenish the soil fertility to help grow the next round of hemp crops.